QCrypt/website-2024/content/call.md

 For a “poster only” submission, a one-page non-technical description is sufficient as an extended abstract.

 The extended abstract may refer to technical details which are presented elsewhere.
 In particular, authors may include citations to a full version of the paper that is either published, available on arXiv.org or provided as an attachment (links to full versions on personal webpages are not accepted).
 This is strongly recommended for theory submissions to help the peer-review process.
 The extended abstract should not be a compressed version of the full-length paper.

+<strong>Submissions will be handled in EasyChair.
+A link to the submission server will appear here when the server is open.</strong>

 <!-- The submission server will be open soon. -->
 <!-- **The poster submission server is now available at: <a href="https://hotcrp.science.uva.nl/" target="_blank">https://hotcrp.science.uva.nl/</a>** -->